croct-tech/templates/README.md

 To use the Croct CLI, you need to have [Node.js](https://nodejs.org/) installed.

-You can install the CLI globally using npm:
+You can install the CLI globally using NPM:

 ```sh
 npm install -g croct